Dennis-Maigua/ai-medical-assistant/README.md

 ### Step 7.
 Move and Replace files

-Inside the root folder `ai-medical-assistant-main`, there is another inner folder (ai-medical-assistant-main).
+Inside the root folder (ai-medical-assistant-main), there is a similar inner folder `ai-medical-assistant-main`.

   ```bash
     ### FOLLOW THE INSTRUCTIONS BELOW !!! ###